ewradcliffe/Heritage-Housing/README.md

 ## Overview

-Heritage housing is a data analysis project aimed at supporting a client's desire to maximise the sale price of houses they have inherited in Ames, Iowa.
-The client has provided a set of data detailing the sale price of houses in that area along with particular features of those houses.
-They have asked us to use this to determine the best possible sale price for her houses, and provide an understanding of how the features of a house affect sale price.
-This is fully explored in the Business Requirements section below.
-Results of this analysis are to be presented in a streamlit dashboard hosted on [Heroku](https://heritage-house-9fb9b02e459c.herokuapp.com/).
+The Heritage Housing project is a data analysis project designed to help a client maximise the sale price of homes they have inherited in Ames, Iowa.
+To achieve this, the client has provided a dataset that includes house sale prices and various features of the properties.
+Our goal is twofold: to identify the optimal sale price for these homes and to analyze how specific property features influence their market value.
+These objectives are further detailed in the Business Requirements section.

+The project findings are presented through an interactive Streamlit dashboard, hosted on [Heroku](https://heritage-house-9fb9b02e459c.herokuapp.com/), allowing for easy visualisation and exploration of the results.

+To ensure a structured and systematic approach, the project follows the CRoss Industry Standard Process for Data Mining (CRISP-DM).
+This six-phase methodology provides a comprehensive framework for navigating the data science life cycle, from understanding the business problem to delivering actionable insights.

 ## Dataset Content